bahmutov/find-cypress-specs/README.md

 # tagged with tag1 or tag2 or tag3 or ...
 ```

+## cypress.config.ts

+If the project uses TypeScript and `cypress.config.ts` then this module uses [ts-node/register](https://github.com/TypeStrong/ts-node) to load the config and fetch the spec pattern.

+**Tip:** read my blog post [Convert Cypress Specs from JavaScript to TypeScript](https://glebbahmutov.com/blog/cypress-js-to-ts/).

 ## Details

 Cypress uses the resolved [configuration values](https://on.cypress.io/configuration) to find the spec files to run.
 It searches the `integrationFolder` for all patterns listed in `testFiles` and removes any files matching the `ignoreTestFiles` patterns.